lybaby/mofalisp/README.md

 # mofalisp

-mofalisp is a small lisp dialect and interpreter.
+mofalisp is a small lisp dialect and interpreter in golang.

 The meaning of mofa in Chinese is magic.